dakoo/dakoo.github.io/_posts/2016-04-01-python-simple-sql.md

   feature: abstract-11.png
 ---
 Python SQL is very simple and powerful.
-Let's learn python-SQL using several examples
+Let's learn python-SQL using several examples This code is used for an assignment for [Coursera: Using Databases with Python](https://www.coursera.org/learn/python-databases/home/welcome).
+For furhter information, check the [Coursera: Using Databases with Python](https://www.coursera.org/learn/python-databases/home/welcome) out.

 ### Count frequency using database